 There are plenty of jobs that didn’t exist 10 years ago yet are now commonplace – Uber drivers, app designers and social media managers have all become legitimate professions, all stemming from the advancement of the smartphone.
 Predicting what technology will exist and how it will impact the workforce isn’t an exact science.
 The ripples from the splash the iPhone made in 2007 are still being felt long after they became ubiquitous and continue to drive further innovation.
 However, we can say that whatever the next big thing is, it will undoubtedly drive the direction and number of jobs available, in turn influencing the courses and qualifications required to pursue them.

-Ross White is Head of Data and Analytics for Good Education Group and headed up the production team for The Good Careers Guide 2017.
+Ross White is Head of Data and Analytics for Good Education Media and headed up the production team for The Good Careers Guide 2017.
 The continual development of the Guide is driven by the idea that the global challenge for education and employment is not just about providing access, but also ensuring learners gain the knowledge and skills required for success in the 21st Century.
 Learn more about Ross.